Royston Town F.C.: History

 Royston Town, nicknamed "The Crows", was formed in 1875 and are the third oldest club in Hertfordshire.
 One of the first traces of the club was in October 1875 when Royston visited Saffron Walden.
 The game was played at Saffron Walden Common.
 This game was re-lived in October 1975 to celebrate the Essex club's centenary year.

 After this, there was a period up to the early 1900s when little was known about the club's history but just before the Great War (1914–18) it is known that there were two clubs in existence, the other club being known as the 'Non-Cons', short for Non-Conformists.

 After the First World War, the club entered the Buntingford & District League and in 1921, when the club was affiliated to the Cambs F.A. they won the Creake Shield.

 The club's first major honour came in the guise of the Herts County Premier League title in 1969–70 and they repeated the feat in 1972–73 and 1976–77.
-In 1978 they rejoined the South Midlands League and won the Division One title for the first time of asking.
+In 1978, they rejoined the South Midlands League and won the Division One title for the first time of asking.
 Success continued with a Cup Final appearance in the Herts Charity Shield for the first time in 1979 and runners up spot in the South Midlands League Premier Division in 1980.
 The Herts Charity Shield was won in 1981–82 and two years later the club joined the Isthmian League Division Two North where they remained for six years.

-In 1990 the club lifted the Herts Charity Shield again with a 1–0 defeat of Pirton.
+In 1990, the club lifted the Herts Charity Shield again with a 1–0 defeat of Pirton.
 However, after a bright start to the following season, the club dropped from 6th place to 16th.
-As a result, were relegated to Division Three where they remained until resigning from the Isthmian League at the end of the 1993–94 season despite finishing 8th spot.
+As a result, were relegated to Division Three where they remained until resigning from the Isthmian League at the end of the 1993–94 season despite finishing in 8th spot.
 The club had never been particularly well supported and was instructed to construct a new stand behind the dugouts opposite the existing stand at an estimated £20,000.
 Rather than comply with the ruling, Royston resigned from the Isthmian League after ten seasons.
 It was during this season that the club achieved its highest official attendance of 876 with the visit of Aldershot Town.

 The resignation meant a return to the South Midlands League for the 1994–95 season and with Tony Galvin in charge not only did the club finish in a creditable 4th place, but they also captured the South Midlands League Floodlight Cup with a 2–1 defeat of Sawbridgeworth Town.
 The following season saw a 6th-place finish and the departure of Tony Galvin.
 Paddy Butcher took over as player/manager having returned to the club from Ware.
 Prior to going to Ware, he had played for the Crows for over seven seasons and was the leading goalscorer in all of them.